gfarfanb/Lagrange/README.md

 For a full local installation,
- [download your own copy](https://github.com/gfarfanb/way-of-the-developer/archive/gh-pages.zip) and unzip it into it's own directory.
+ [download your own copy](https://github.com/gfarfanb/way-of-the-developer/archive/gh-pages.zip) and unzip it into its own directory.
 From there, open up your favorite command line tool, and enter `jekyll serve`.
-Your site should be up and running locally at [http://localhost:4000](http://localhost:4000).
+Your site should be up and run locally at [http://localhost:4000](http://localhost:4000).
 If you do not have installed `jekyll` command follow the next instructions: